NEMESIS-7/Library_Management_System/README.md

    - Check the availability of each book.

 2. **Member Management**:
-   - Store and retrieve information about members, including ID numbers and names.
+   - Store and retrieve information about members (readers and employees), including ID numbers, names and email.

+3. **Library Management**
+   - Add, store and remove books from the library.
+   - Search for and display all books in the library.

 ## Classes and Their Functions